cure-lab/SCINet/README.md

 ## To-do items
 -  Integrate GNN-based spatial models into SCINet for better performance on spatial-temporal time series.
-Our preliminary results show that this feature could result in considerable prediction gains on some datasets such as PEMS.
+Our preliminary results show that this feature could result in considerable gains on the prediction accuracy of some datasets (e.g., PEMSxx).
 -  Generate probalistic forecasting results.

 Stay tuned!